Chapter 18.38

 B. Building Area.
 All vehicle parking standards are based on the gross square feet of building area, unless otherwise noted.

-C. Residential Exceptions.
+C. Residential Provisions.

 D. Reserved Area for Bicycle Spaces.
 Where specified in Table 38.01 below, an area shall be designated for possible conversion to bicycle parking.
 Such reserve areas must meet the location requirements of short-term parking and may not be areas where pervious surfaces or landscaping is required.
 A cover is not required for such areas.